 |← The first artillery wagon, from right side.
 The detour has been already built.|

 ↓ Interesting view from the train's front.
 Note warped side track.
 The artillery wagon was probably thrown by the explosion upon the flatcar's corner, distorting the flatcar and driving it off the track.
 (N)

 |Photos of the left side of the train, move direction to the left:|

-Visible are: leading flatcar and artillery wagon, next the locomotive with a tender, assault wagon and the second artillery wagon.
+Visible are: distorted leading flatcar with rails slipping in movement direction, leading artillery wagon, the locomotive with a tender, the assault wagon and the second artillery wagon.
 On far right there is one more track.